vlayer-xyz/vlayer/book/src/advanced/prover.md

 }
 ```

+### Proof

-Once the `WebProver` computation is complete, proof and the `web.content` is returned.
+Once the `WebProver` computation is complete, proof is generated and available along with retruned value (`web.content`).
 This output can now be consumed and cryptographically verified by the `Verifier` on-chain smart contracts.

 Note that `web.content` becomes public input for on-chain verification because it was returned from `main` function.
 All other variables remain secret.